chatwoot/docs/docs/self-hosted/configuration/features/integrations/instagram-channel-setup.md

 ![instagram_connect_success](./images/instagram/instagram_connect_success.png)

-6. Head over to chatwoot and create a Messenger inbox.
+6. Head over to Chatwoot and create a Messenger inbox.
 Please refer to this [guide](../../../../product/channels/instagram)  for more details on creating a Messenger inbox in Chatwoot.

 So whenever you receive any message on Instagram, it will redirect to your Facebook page.

 ### Testing the Instagram channel

-Until the application is approved for production, Facebook wouldn't send the new messages on your instagram to chatwoot.
+Until the application is approved for production, Facebook wouldn't send the new messages on your instagram to Chatwoot.
 To test the changes until the app is approved for production.
 Follow the steps

 1. Create a Test app for your app.